Jackie Blanchflower: Munich air disaster

 On 6 February 1958, the Manchester United team that had travelled to Belgrade for the second leg of a European cup tie had their chartered plane stop in Munich to refuel.
 Weather conditions caused the plane to crash when the pilot attempted to take-off from Munich airport and 23 of the 44 people on board were killed.
 Blanchflower was severely injured, suffering from a fractured pelvis and arms and legs, and crushed kidneys, and his right arm was nearly severed.
 He was in hospital for two months and (although not a Catholic) was read the last rites but survived.

 He tried to return to football, but never made a full recovery.
 Doctors advised him not to return to football because of fears he would damage his kidney and, a year later, Blanchflower retired from football.
 The Munich air disaster meant that he had played his last game of football when still only 24 years old, having earned 12 caps for Northern Ireland, played well over 100 times for Manchester United and won one league championship medal.

+International goals

 Personal life

 The callous attitude of Manchester United towards Blanchflower after injury forced the end of his playing career was revealed by journalist David Conn in a 2000 article in The Independent:

 He married his wife Jean in 1956 and eventually pursued studies in finance and began a career as an accountant.
 He later became an after-dinner speaker and was a regular on the after-dinner circuits until his death from cancer on 2 September 1998.
 He was 65 years old, and just two weeks before he died he had attended the Munich air disaster testimonial match at Old Trafford.

-He was survived by his three children; Krista, Senior (born 1958), Laurie (born 1961) and Andrew (born 1963), as well as his wife, Jean, who died in 2002 after a long illness.
+He was survived by his three children, as well as his wife, Jean, who died in 2002 after a long illness.

 He had survived his older brother, Danny (1926–1993).